Skip to content

 R is a popular language for data analysis and visualization.
-Different versions are available as software modules and we provide the graphical interface RStudio for R through our Open OnDemand web interface.
+Different versions are available as software modules and we provide the graphical interface RStudio through our Open OnDemand web interface.

 Similar to other languages that use package managers to install libraries contributed by the user community, we recommend you create and manage your own local libraries in your account.
 This ensures a stable global environment for all users and that you have the most control over your packages' versions and dependencies.